MPY-01/Caesar-Polo-Esau/polo/1961/polo-02.md

 I think that the future revolutionary government in China will in general resemble in character the government we used to talk about in our country in 1905, that is, something in the nature of a democratic dictatorship of the proletariat and peasantry, with the difference, however, that it will be first and foremost an anti-imperialist government.
 This shall be an interim state power for China to attain non-capitalist development.
 (9)

-This idea of workers' and peasants' political power, originally Lenin's, was not only used by Mao in October 1928 and January 1930, but also appears in the 1931 constitution of the Chinese Soviet Republic (Kiangsi).
+This idea of workers' and peasants' political power, originally Lenin's, was not only used by Mao in October 1928 and January 1930, but also appears in the 1931 constitution of the Chinese Soviet Republic (Jiangxi).
 That constitution referred to the political power of "the state of the democratic dictatorship of the workers and peasants."
 (10)

 But in the late 1930s, Mao began to develop his own idea of Communist dictatorship, carrying Lenin's innovation one step further by bringing yet another class--the "middle," or "national," bourgeoisie--into the circle of the select.
 The "big" bourgeoisie, compradors, landlords, "bullying gentry," and the reactionary section of the "vagrants" (lumpenproletariat) were excluded.